 Anyways, I’m not here to complain about my messy house that is still too full of stuff for my liking, that’s what Instagram is for.
 I’m here to share my ‘downs’ with you in the ‘ups and downs’ of this process.
 As much as I’d like to wow you with amazing before and after pics at this stage….give you some snazzy genius tips….maybe even some free printables to help your own purging = BOOM! #lifehacked!!
 It’s just not happening here.

 I can’t show you the results without honouring the heart changes I’ve made, the living that still goes on, the process that is teaching me so much.
 Because sometimes, real life isn’t successful right off the bat.
-Sometimes it takes six months to cancel your IPSY subscription and you hide your old bra collection under your bed because you might need them despite what breastfeeding and gravity has to say about that!
+Sometimes it takes six months to cancel your IPSY subscription and let go of the ‘work clothes’ you never really liked anyways.

 So if you drop by and see me sitting on the floor in my basement, muttering to my old collection of cassette tapes….you will know, I’m at Phase Two of the journey to live with less.